-Each week, a list of spellings will be set for your child to practice both in school and at home.
+Each week, a list of spellings will be set for your child to practise both in school and at home.
+This will be done via Seesaw.
+(Password is in your child's Reading Record book.)
 Sometimes your child may already be able to spell a word or words from the list, therefore they can investigate and find other words that have a similar pattern.